jessikadg/coffee-machine-interface/README.md

 📈 Folder structure could be improved - maybe set up a folder like "pages" where we could put all pages in and connect the Next Router there instead of the top level on "app"<br/>
 📈 Extract all types from components to the types folder<br/>
 📈 Add Redux-Persist in case user refreshes the page they won't use the order<br/>
+📈 Add clickable Link to "Back" text on top of screens<br/>
 📈 If we wanted to make this app air-tight and fail-proof, we would still need to do a few things:<br/>
   - Create a 404 / Something went wrong page<br/>
   - Create a "no connection" page<br/>